Millennium Falcon

 The Millennium Falcon is a fictional starship in the Star Wars franchise.
 Designed by Joe Johnston for the film Star Wars (1977), it has subsequently appeared in The Star Wars Holiday Special (1978), The Empire Strikes Back (1980), Return of the Jedi (1983), Revenge of the Sith (2005), The Force Awakens (2015), The Last Jedi (2017), Solo: A Star Wars Story (2018), and The Rise of Skywalker (2019).
 Additionally, the Falcon appears in a variety of Star Wars spin-off works, including books, comics, and games; James Luceno's novel Millennium Falcon focuses on the titular ship.
 It also appears in the 2014 animated film The Lego Movie in Lego form.

 The ship, a YT-1300 Corellian light freighter, is primarily commanded by smuggler Han Solo and his Wookiee first mate, Chewbacca, and was previously owned by gambler/con-artist Lando Calrissian.
 Solo: A Star Wars Story depicts the ship as being co-piloted by, and later integrated with, Calrissian's droid L3-37.
-Described as being one of the fastest vessels in the Star Wars canon, the Falcon looks worn-out but despite its humble origins and shabby exterior, the Millennium Falcon has played a critical role in some of the greatest victories of the Rebel Alliance and the New Republic.
+Described as being one of the fastest vessels in the Star Wars canon, the Millennium Falcon looks worn-out, but despite its humble origins and shabby exterior, it has played a critical role in some of the greatest victories of the Rebel Alliance and the New Republic.